hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 VISUAL_MODE = True

-# Import the draw module
+# Importing the "draw" module
 if VISUAL_MODE:
     # In the visual mode, we draw using graphics
     import draw_visual as draw